adrofa/eyes_classifier/README.md

 ## Model Selection
-Usually I start my research from pretrained SOTA models, but:
+Usually, I start my research from pretrained SOTA models, but:
 * SOTA architectures are too complicated and, most likely, will overfit on such simple data;
-* current SOTA architectures are pretrained on data from different distribution.
+* current SOTA architectures are pretrained on data from a different distribution.

 Hence, I decided to compile and fit my custom model.
 My research process is described below in section ["Research Process"](#research-process)